Best Camera Cage for Panasonic Lumix GH6

 Frequently Asked Questions

-Will a GH5 cage fit the Panasonic GH6?
+Will a GH6 cage block the internal fan?

-Is a half-cage better than a full cage for the GH6?
+Is a full cage better than a half cage?

 Final Verdict